After Years Of Abuse By Priests, #NunsToo Are Speaking Out

 "I don't want to be in a vulnerable position," she says.
 "You know, I don't want to be dependent on church leaders again."

 Wagner is calling for full investigations of all cases known to the Vatican — that it identify, convict and punish the perpetrators.
-She also wants compensation for victims — especially nuns who become pregnant.
+She also wants compensation for victims, especially nuns who become pregnant.